Julia Whitney Brown graduated with a BFA in Ceramics & BS in Education from Southern Illinois University Edwardsville.

 As social projects, my work with Old School Farm Pottery and Communion, are intended to be experienced in a community, as a social experience, and conversation.
 My intention is to enact lasting positive social change and engagement through collaborations with individuals, communities, and institutions.
 These social projects are not always concrete- as people walk away with an experience, a full belly, or a relationship rather than an object.
 The main goal in my social projects is to create sustainable knowledge, ways of working, and systems for others to thrive in their daily lives.

 Through my craft pottery practice I hope to present the values of modesty and active listening through the design and creation of objects intended to be the frame for something larger than itself; ie. the ritual of eating.
 The hope of my simple and classic designs are to not only showcase our most important commodity, food: but to also slow down the moment as someone notices how a glaze glows softly in the sunlight, or a specific mark elevates their experience.
 All ware is always microwave, oven, and dishwasher safe.

 In between the spaces of my practice as a studio potter and social collaborator, I engage with clay as a journal to my personal experiences and emotions via play and mark making.

 These poetic pieces act as a symbol to my perceptions and experiences.
-They sit between my more intentional works- similiar to rests within a musical composition or a play of language where traditional logical throught is not paramount.
+They sit between my more intentional works- similar to rests within a musical composition or a play of language where traditional logical thought is not paramount.

-This process of moving between collaborative spaces, historical craft, and personal expression allows me freedom to learn in ways most impactful to my whole person.
-Therefore, success within my practice is a continual cycle of learning about others, the world, and how my perceptions of these experiences translate into meaningful recordable actions.
+This process of moving between collaborative spaces, historical craft, and personal expression allows me freedom to learn in ways that impact my whole person.
+Therefore, success within my practice is a continual cycle of learning about others, the world, and how my perceptions of these experiences translate into meaningful actions